Citroën Méhari: Teilhol

 The Teilhol company, which had been building the recently defunct Renault Rodeo, created the Tangara using 2CV mechanicals, with bolt-on pre-dyed GRP panels.
 It also created a Citroën AX-based model.
 The company ceased operations in 1990.

 Chassis restorations

-Due to its mechanical simplicity, the Méhari can easily be restored to "as new" condition; all parts including the chassis are easily available, creating a thriving restoration market.
+Due to its mechanical simplicity, the Méhari can easily be restored to "as new" condition.
+All parts including the chassis are easily available, creating an active restoration market.

 Cassis electric Méhari

 Méhari Club Cassis, a specialist based in the South of France, has been rebuilding the cars for many years, and as of 2019 sells brand new Méhari cars with an electric powertrain.
 These qualify for exemption from French new car regulations (for the vintage 1968 design) as long as the car is not driven on the motorway (voitures sans permis).